Periventricular Leukomalacia Causes

 Reducing the Severity of PVL

 In some cases, doctors may be able to lessen the severity of PVL brain damage in an infant by cooling their head and body and limiting cell death through a process called therapeutic hypothermia.
+For this to be effective, it is critical to start this within 6 hours after delivery.

 Doctors don’t know exactly how therapeutic hypothermia works.
 However, they think that a lower core temperature slows down the body’s processes and changes the amount of time during which brain damage can occur, according to Nationwide Children’s Hospital.